 Piercing noises from scooters and a stench from the two-stroke engines that fills up the air and nostrils often set the background of many Asian cities.
 However, in the Taiwanese capital of Taipei, more and more citizens replace the noisy machines with Tesla’s answer to an electrically driven scooter produced by the Taiwanese company Gogoro.

-In the future, Smartscooter batteries could be recharged with green energy from offshore wind turbines, because right now Taiwan is leading the way and constructing Asia’s first offshore wind farms in the Strait between the island state and the Chinese mainland.
+In the future the smart scooter’s batteries will be recharged with green energy from offshore wind turbines as Taiwan is currently leading the way, constructing Asia’s very first offshore wind farms in the strait between the island state and mainland China.

 From nuclear power to wind

-Within the next three to four years, the turbines will be ready to power Smartscooters, which carry the inhabitants through Taipei, with wind energy.
-Without the noise and without the smell.
+Within three or four years, the turbines will be ready to fill up the smart scooters that transport the citizens of Taipei, with wind energy.
+Without any noise or stench.